Fred-Sheppard/Safety-In-Numbers/data/README.md

 # Using config.json

-## Queries:
-A list of urls to query, where the resulting file will be named as the key.
-Each query uses the Model config sharing a name with the text before the underscore.
-Urls use %f in place of latitude and longitude, for use with String.format().<br>
-e.g. "Accu_1h": "[url]" -> "Accu_1h.json", config = "Accu"

 ## Models:
 Config file for each Model.
-Contains:<br>
+The key name will be outputted as the file name.
+Each model config contains:<br>
 ### Root:
 JSON path to the array of time periods in the http request response.
+### RequestType:
+Type of HTTP request that will be called.
+Can be GET, POST or RAPIDAPI.<br>
+GET performs a GET request.<br>
+POST performs a POST request.<br>
+RAPIDAPI appends an additional header tag to the GET request (for use with rapidapi.com)
+### URL:
+Url to be used within the HTTP request.
+Urls use %f in place of latitude and longitude, for use with String.format().
 ### Keys:
 List of metrics to be queried.
 The key is a standardised name to be used across this project,